 - Influence a purchasing decision to those in the consideration phase by emphasizing their buying intent

-- Assist those who already purchased from you and have a demonstrated loyalty towards your brand
+- Assist those who already purchased from you and have shown loyalty to your brand

 While planning the media plan for your Ramadan social media posts, you need to focus on your audience’s 3 stages and work on attracting new customers, influencing casually browsing visitors, and assisting the loyalty of already loyal customers.